BankaiNoJutsu/KoelAndroid/README.md

 ## What's to improve

-- Choose koel API URL dynamically (or when signing in)
+- Choose koel API URL dynamically (or when signing in) --> Database SQLite depending on this url ?
 - PlayerService : a bit messy...
 - UI
 - When there's a lot of artists/albums/songs, UI is too long to respond (when changing fragments, loading of lists should be asynchronous?)